rrra/www/content/post/2021/arrl-on-the-air-episode-13.md

 title = "ARRL On The Air - Episode 13"
 description = "ARRL On The Air - Episode 13: A chat with Curt Laumann, K7ZOO, about inspiring club activity with *project nights.*"
 +++
-In this episode of ARRL's monthly On The Air podcast: "A chat with Curt Laumann, K7ZOO, about inspiring club activity with *project nights.*"[^1]
+In this episode of ARRL's monthly On The Air podcast: "A chat with Curt Laumann, K7ZOO, about inspiring club activity with *project nights.*"[^1] The project discussed is a [2M Vertical Antena Build](https://sites.google.com/site/k7uazclub/2m-vert-ant-build).

 [^1]: "ARRL On The Air - Episode 13", blubrry podcasting, retrieved January 15 2021, https://blubrry.com/arrlontheair/72449147/arrl-on-the-air-episode-13/.